Your Guide to Property Taxes in Portugal

-You’ll be exempt from taxes of capital gains if:
+You’ll be exempt from taxes on capital gains if:

 - The property was first dwelled in before January 1989 in your name.

-- You decide to reinvest the money received from the sale of your main Portuguese residence into another main residence in the EU, you can roll over the costs.
+- If you decide to reinvest the money received from the sale of your main Portuguese residence into another main residence in the EU, you can roll over the costs.

 In Portugal, only sellers pay agency fees, not the buyers.
 Since July 2008, the deduction of agency fees is possible as a sales cost from any capital gains obtained from a property sale.

 No inheritance tax is liable for one’s immediate family since 2004.
 Yet, a 0.8% stamp duty is imposed.
-Also, a 10% stamp duty is in effect for non-immediate family.
+Also, a 10% stamp duty is in effect for non-immediate family members.